kwiatks/climate-change-setup-oxford/README.md

 )
 ```

-Replace it with the following lines :
+Replace it with the following lines from [here](https://raw.githubusercontent.com/kwiatks/climate-change-setup-oxford/master/pairs-credentials.txt) :

 ```
 PAIRS_USER=‘<your IBM ID>’